+Ethnicity

-Ethnicity: Figure 5 represents the workforce categorized by ethnicity.
-In FY 2019, African Americans accounted for 13% of the TABC workforce, while Asian and other minority categories accounted for 2%.
+Figure 5 represents the workforce categorized by ethnicity.
+In FY 2022, African Americans accounted for 10% of the TABC workforce, a 3% decrease since FY 2019, while 47% of the agency's workforce is Hispanic, an increase of 3%.
+Asian and other minority categories accounted for 3%.
 There has been no change in either of these categories from FY 2016.
-More than 44% of the agency's workforce is Hispanic, an increase of 2% since FY 2017.